Sleep Tips: How to Fall Asleep More Easily

 Restlessly tossing and turning through the night can take its toll on the following day’s productivity.
 A sleepless night can make the next day feel never-ending while also lowering your cognitive function and weakening your immune system.

-If you occasionally struggle with getting to sleep or staying asleep, our tips can teach you how to set yourself up for sleep success and which daytime behaviors may be beneficial or detrimental to one’s sleep.
+If you occasionally struggle with getting to sleep or staying asleep, these tips can teach you how to set yourself up for sleep success, and which daytime behaviors may be beneficial or detrimental to one’s sleep.

 Keep reading to learn why you may struggle with sleepless nights, how to fall asleep faster, and how you can support more healthy sleep patterns.